 Step 5: In order to verify the selected ports, select VLAN > 802.1Q > Advanced > VLAN Configuration, where the status page is displayed.The added ports are displayed next to VLAN and/or VLANs respectively.

 Specify PVID Ports for an 802.1Q-Based VLAN

-A default port VLAN ID (PVID) is a VLAN ID tag that the switch assigns to data packets it receives that are not already addressed (tagged) for a particular VLAN.If you connected a device (compuer/switch) on port 8 and you want it to be a part of VLAN 2502, configure port 8 to automatically add a PVID of 2502 to all data received from the device.
-This step ensures that the data from the device on port 8 can be seen only by other members of VLAN 2502.
-You can assign only one PVID to a port.
-Look at the following figure as example.
+A default VLAN ID (PVID) port is a VLAN ID tag that the switch assigns to data packets it receives, which are not already addressed (tagged) to a particular VLAN.
+For example, If there is a connected device (computer/switch) on port 8, which needs to be a part of VLAN 2502, port 8 has to be configured to automatically add a PVID of 2502 to all data received from the device.
+This step ensures that the data from the device on port 8 can only be viewed by other members of VLAN 2502.
+Only one PVID can be assigned to a port.
+The following figure displays such an example.

-Assign a PVID to one or more ports:
+Assigning a PVID to one or more ports:

-1.Select VLAN > 802.1Q > Advanced > PVID.
-You can select Port PVID only if you already enabled the advanced 802.1Q VLAN option.
+- Select VLAN > 802.1Q > Advanced > PVID.
+Port PVID can only be selected if the advanced 802.1Q VLAN option is already enabled.

-2.Select one or more ports.
+Select one or more ports.

 4.Click the APPLY button.